irilenia/baerhunter_paper/README.md

 You will need the following additional files  to run this script:

 * Two directories containing the predictions of Rockhopper for the simulated data (these are used for comparison to baerhunter and are not necessary for the baerhunter runs).
-Download the data from BiRD (simulations directory):
+Download the data from Zenodo:
    + rockhopper_fastq_0.2_40_output.tar.gz
    + rockhopper_fastq_0.5_40_output.tar.gz
 Unpack the archives in the local directory:
 `output/simulations/paired_realistic_selected_sRNA_UTR/fc.20`
 (this directory should already exist under the project directory, if the instructions above have been followed).

-* The final `conditions.txt` should be downloaded from BiRD/simulations and copied to the same directory (output/simulations/paired_realistic_selected_sRNA_UTR/fc.20)
+* The final `conditions.txt` should be downloaded from Zenodo and copied to the same directory (output/simulations/paired_realistic_selected_sRNA_UTR/fc.20)

 If all the above is in place, the script `example_run_simulations.Rmd` should run to completion, producing a number of files, including bam files containing the mapped reads, gff3 files augmented with the new annotated features and directories with counts for all features.

-Again, if you prefer not to run the script, all output can be obtained from BiRD (file: `output_example_run_simulations_rmd.tar.gz`).
+Again, if you prefer not to run the script, all output can be obtained from Zenodo (file: `output_example_run_simulations_rmd.tar.gz`).

 ## Running baerhunter on real data (E-MTAB-1616)
 ### The `example_run_realdata*.Rmd` scripts